ita-av/booking-service/README.md

 # Booking Service

-Booking service for a barbershop/salon management system built with Go, gRPC, and MongoDB.
+Booking service for a barbershop management system built with Go, gRPC, and MongoDB.

 ## Features